Neurology Diagnostic Tests

 Electroencephalogram (EEG)

 An electroencephalogram (EEG) is a test that measures the electrical activity in your brain.
-The EEG involves placing electrodes on your head and connecting them to a monitor.
-The brain’s electrical activity appears as waves on a monitor.
+The EEG involves placing electrodes on your head that connect to a monitor.
+The brain’s electrical activity appears as waves on the monitor.
 This helps your physician detect anything unusual.

 EEGs can determine if someone has epilepsy or other neurological conditions.